-TransPod, a Canadian company, announced plans for FluxJet, a fully electric train–style vehicle with the capability to travel at up to 621 miles per hour.
+In 2022, TransPod, a Canadian company, announced plans for FluxJet, a fully electric train–style vehicle with the capability to travel at up to 621 miles per hour.

-This groundbreaking new transportation method resembles Elon Musk’s famed “hyperloop” model and would carry passengers in magnetically levitated pods faster than a plane and three times faster than current high speed trains.
+This groundbreaking new transportation method resembles Elon Musk’s famed “hyperloop” model and would carry passengers in magnetically levitated pods faster than a plane and three times faster than current high-speed trains.

 Using contactless power transmission, the train would pull power from the existing electric grid through magnetic fields, allowing the pods to zip along a vacuum tube.
 Although this sounds like something straight out of a science fiction novel, traveling in FluxJet would actually use less energy per passenger than an electric car.